jmert/CMB.jl/docs/src/man/sphere.md

 A key aspect of computing pixel-pixel covariance is calculating relative orientations of the two pixels on the sphere.
 The [`Sphere`](@ref) module implements a few basic spherical functions.
-For HEALPix-specific calculations, see the [`HEALPix` Pixelization](@ref man_healpix) documentation instead.

 ## [Definitions](@id sphere_defn)